 - Must be eligible for and provide a copy of your Student Aid Report (SAR) from the FAFSA

-- Must reside in Stamford, Norwalk, Darien, New Canaan, Westport, Wilton, Weston or Greenwich
+- Must reside in Stamford, Norwalk, Darien, New Canaan, Westport, Wilton, Weston, Greenwich or Bridgeport

 - Must demonstrate financial need

-- Priority will be given to students pursing degrees in: Automotive, Plumbing, Electrical, Welding or Machinery-manufacturing
+- Priority will be given to students pursing degrees in: Automotive, Plumbing, Electrical, Welding, Machinery-manufacturing, or Licensed Practical Nursing (LPN)

 How do I apply?

-Applications are available HERE starting on Monday, April 1st at 9am.
+Applications are available HERE beginning on April 1, 2020 at 9am.
 All applicants must complete the appropriate online application and provide the required supplementary documents.

 If you are interested in applying for one of the special scholarships (other than The John and Ethel Kashulon Scholarship) you must complete the general application and answer the appropriate essay prompt at the end of the application.
 You may apply for as many awards as you feel you are eligible for, but you are only allowed to receive one award per year.

-Students interested in the John and Ethel Kashulon Scholarship can apply HERE.
+Students interested in the John and Ethel Kashulon Scholarship can apply HERE on a rolling basis for 2020.
 Please be sure to select the appropriate application link.